-A study titled Analysis of Key Drivers of Improving or Maintaining Medicare Health Outcomes Survey (HOS) Scores is available on the HOS website at www.HOSonline.org.
-10 The study describes how two-year mortality and two-year changes in the VR-12 items are associated with key HOS measures used in the Medicare Star Ratings.
-The HOS measures relate to maintaining and improving health and are derived from changes in the PCS and MCS scores.
+A study titled Analysis of Key Drivers of Improving or Maintaining Medicare Health Outcomes Survey (HOS) Scores describes how two-year mortality and two-year changes in the VR-12 items are associated with key HOS measures used in the Medicare Star Ratings.
+10 The HOS measures relate to maintaining and improving health and are derived from changes in the PCS and MCS scores.
 The results from this study clarify the properties of several CMS quality measures and identify which items most influence contract-level PCS and MCS scores.

-A resource guide titled Opportunities for Improving Medicare HOS Results through Practices in Quality Preventive Health Care for the Elderly is available on the HOS website at www.HOSonline.org.
-11 This guide is intended to help MAOs develop and apply strategies that address the HOS items used in the CMS Medicare Part C Star Ratings including an overview of the HOS, national performance results on HOS items included in the Medicare Part C Star Ratings, best practices in promoting quality preventive health care for the elderly, and HOS resources available to MAOs.
+A resource guide titled Opportunities for Improving Medicare HOS Results through Practices in Quality Preventive Health Care for the Elderly is intended to help MAOs develop and apply strategies that address the HOS items used in the CMS Medicare Part C Star Ratings.
+11 It includes an overview of the HOS, national performance results on HOS items included in the Medicare Part C Star Ratings, best practices in promoting quality preventive health care for the elderly, and HOS resources available to MAOs.
 Section 1 discusses the prevalence of conditions measured by the HOS items and summarizes national HOS results to highlight opportunities for improvement and intervention strategies.
 Section 2 provides examples of interventions that some MAOs have used to promote patient/physician communication, screening services, or maintenance of functional status among their members.

-A companion literature review titled Functional Status in Older Adults: Intervention Strategies for Impacting Patient Outcomes is available on the HOS website at www.HOSonline.org.
-12 This literature review synthesizes selected articles about functional status outcomes in older adults and supplements the resource guide.
-The articles include outcomes that target assessments of health from well-established questionnaires spanning the physical to psychological.
+A companion literature review titled Functional Status in Older Adults: Intervention Strategies for Impacting Patient Outcomes synthesizes selected articles about functional status outcomes in older adults and supplements the resource guide.
+12 The articles include outcomes that target assessments of health from well-established questionnaires spanning the physical to psychological.
 In addition, outcome measures include ADLs that capture functional limitations.
 The articles were selected because they describe interventions that could impact functional status outcomes in elderly populations.